 While each individual personal injury lawsuit is different, there are some similarities in their procedures and processes.
 Lawsuits can be stressful, but no matter the twists and turns your individual case may take, you can rely on the experience of the personal injury attorneys at Branch & Dhillon, P.C. to help.
 Contact us today to get started on the journey to claim the compensation you deserve!

-Consult with a Personal Injury Attorney in Arlington, TX
+Consult With a Texas Personal Injury Attorney

-Establish Terms of Attorney Representation
+Go Over Terms of Attorney Representation

 Filing the Lawsuit

 Filing a lawsuit starts off with filing a complaint.
 The defendant has an allotted amount of time to answer the complaint or request that the case is dismissed.
 This time is outlined in the summons they will receive.
 If the defendant refuses to respond, the court can award a judgment to the plaintiff immediately, binding the defendant to that amount.
 However, this does not happen with most cases, as the defendant will either request the case gets dismissed or they will hire an attorney and respond to the court that way.

 The discovery phase is the evidence-building portion of the lawsuit.
 At this time, your attorney and the defendant’s attorney will begin sharing a number of facts about the case.
 First, an interrogatory will be written so that it reflects your statement of what occurred during an accident that resulted in your injury.
 This includes information about what led up to and what happened immediately after your accident.

 Your attorney will be asked to share with the defendant’s attorney your medical records and other documentation about the injury you sustained and its proposed treatment.
 Both attorneys will also interview any witnesses to the accident.
 This process is generally straightforward.